 - in plant and animal cultivation anywhere in Australia

-- in critical sectors during the COVID-19 pandemic including agriculture, food processing, health, aged and disability care and childcare.
+- in critical sectors, including agriculture, food processing, health, aged and disability care and childcare, anywhere in Australia

-If you want to work longer than six months with one employer in any other circumstance
+Applying for permissions to work longer than 6 months with one employer.

 Meaning of ‘one employer’